The Best Bread Machine for Beginners

 Best Machine for Storage

 Don't like having a mess of appliances sitting on your counter all the time?
-If you want to be able to store your bread maker away in a kitchen cabinet or on a closet shelf, you absolutely want to get the Cuisinart Compact Bread Machine.
+If you want to be able to store your bread maker away in a kitchen cabinet or on a closet shelf, you absolutely want to get either the Cuisinart Compact Bread Machine or the Amazon Basics Bread Maker.

-The machine is both compact in size and lightweight and easy to carry around.
-It will fit neatly anywhere you want to store it.
+The machines are both compact in size and lightweight and easy to carry around.
+Either one will fit neatly anywhere you want to store it.

 Best Dough Maker